Catholic Culture

 Transformation

 Christianity spread rapidly in its early days primarily through personal conversions.
-At its core, this process involved repentance “repentance” (μετάνοια).
+This process was often called repentance (μετάνοια).
 The Greek means a change of mind and heart.
 It is the interior change that led to personal transformation in outward behavior.
-This is the meaning of the Greek word for transformation (μεταμορφόω).
-It is a change in the external form to match the new, internal reality.
+The meaning of the Greek word for transformation (μεταμορφόω) is a change in the external form to match the new, internal reality.

-However, this transformation wasn’t limited to individuals.
+However, this transformation wasn’t limited to the lives of individuals.
 Each Christian is called to be leaven, salt, and light in the world.
 Once the Christian community reached a certain critical mass it eventually impacted a larger, societal transformation.
 Personal transformation leads to social transformation.

 In other words, the widespread living of Christianity began to form culture.
 The inner transformation in the hearts of individual men and women found widespread expression externally in all the ways our culture shapes daily life: art, music, celebrations, language, education, customs, food, government, etc. The West became Christian, not just because of the expressions we so often associate with culture, but when its worldview took on the spiritual, moral, and philosophical values that were the core teachings of Jesus.

-Faith formed culture and culture reinforced faith.
-Once Christianity became dominant, faith and daily life became intertwined.
+Once Christianity became dominant, faith and daily life became intertwined: Faith formed culture and culture reinforced faith.
 Most people found themselves inheriting this rich Christian worldview by default.

 While both of these facts seem positive, they actually present a terribly difficult challenge.